NASADatanauts/PaleBlueDot/story/story.md

 NASA gives options to download the images in two formats:

-- png, 2048x2048, ~300Mb
+- png, 2048x2048 pixels, ~300Mb file size
-- jpg, 1080x1080, ~180Kb
+- jpg, 1080x1080 pixels, ~180Kb file size

 But even the smaller jpg format takes around 1,5 seconds to download from Europe.
-Partly because it is only serviced from _one_ NASA server located in the USA and also because if their size.
+Partly because it is only serviced from _one_ NASA server located in the USA and also because of their size.
 We are talking about _one_ image of a particular day.

 A user from Europe will experience a minimum of 200 ms of delay just because of the distance from the NASA server.
 Because of the size of the images this goes up to 1.5 s in total download time.
 In the USA this should be around 1 s but even worse than 1.5 in Asia.

 One second might not sound like a long time but that is all it takes to have a sluggish user experience instead of an interactive UI.

 **Content distribution network**

+A geographically distributed network of servers that store our images and then service the requests spatially relative to end-users should help our problem.

+Such CDN services are available

 - A CDN push zone
 - CDN pull zone